F5EMEA/oltra/use-cases/two-tier-architectures/edge-security/README.md

 ## Demo
 In the following section we will demontrate how we can implement the above architecture.
 We will be using VirtualServer to publish both NGINX+ IC and Service Type LB for a UDP application (CoreDNS).
-Behind NGINX+ we will be deploying 3 different applications all protected with a WAF policy:
+Behind NGINX+ we will be deploying 3 different applications all protected with a different WAF policy:
-- www.f5demo.local
+- www.f5demo.local **waf_policy_www**
-- app1.f5demo.local
+- app1.f5demo.local **app1_policy_www**
-- app2.f5demo.local
+- app2.f5demo.local **app2_policy_www**

 ### Step 1.
 Verify NGINX+ and CIS are already running
+1. Log in to VSCode

-Change the working directory to `edge-security`.
+2. From the terminal change the working directory to `edge-security`.
 ```
 cd ~/oltra/use-cases/two-tier-architectures/edge-security
 ```

-Run the following command to verify NGINX+ is running.
+3. Run the following command to verify NGINX+ is running.
 ```
 kubectl get po -n nginx